stako5/Project-1/README.md

 Make sure Live Server is downloaded and enabled.

 5. Start the Project
-   There’s a start script in package.json:

-json:
-"start": "live-server src"
-You can start the server by running:

 bash:
 npm start

 or by right-clicking the src folder and selecting "Open with Live Server" if using the extension manually.

 6. Use the Webpage

 The webpage will open in your browser.

 Use the arrow keys to move the Poké Ball around the arena.